lupyuen/lupyuen.github.io/src/tinyemu3.md

   }
 ```

-This is how we handle both ECALLs...
+How to handle both ECALLs?
+Check out the details here...

 TODO: Appendix